-An English literature degree opens the door to a wide range of careers.
-Our past graduates now work in areas such as professional writing, publishing, teaching, IT, law (by conversion course), education policy, events management, leisure and tourism management, marketing and journalism.
-Many graduates continue to related postgraduate courses.
+This degree can lead to a wide range of careers.
+Our graduates work in areas such as professional writing, publishing, teaching, IT, law (by conversion course), education policy, events management, leisure and tourism management, marketing and journalism.
+Many progress to related postgraduate courses.

 Check out what our graduates have gone on to do and how studying at Kingston helped them achieve their goals.

 Year of graduation: 2000

 "During my time at Kingston, I found myself encouraged to think freely around subjects, with the chance to grow personally and intellectually, developing my own ideas and exploring those of others.

 "Since leaving university I have accepted a position to teach English in Japan, which strikes me as an ideal way to earn some money and see some of the world, and could even become a career.

 "I would recommend Kingston and its English Literature course to anyone.
 I had a great time and made friendships that will last a lifetime."

 Beverley took time out from her job as a journalist to study English literature at Kingston full time.
 She gained a breadth of knowledge and became far more disciplined about research, which is an important part of her job.

 "My present job is assistant editor on Now magazine.
 I write features, but a lot of my work involves commissioning them – from celebrity interviews to articles on how to get a 'dream job' or on a couple adopting special needs children.